-As it is communicated in the Smv, the description of the attempts to immobilize the ominous wheel somewhat marginally touches on the vital aspect of cultural context: on the presence of notions about the power of the indigenous deities of forests and villages - alongside the forms of Buddhist worship.
-The unbroken existence of interpenetrating parallel worlds is confirmed archaeologically (and, in the case of Hinduism, also ethnographically).
+As communicated in the Smv, the description of the attempts to immobilize the ominous wheel somewhat marginally touches on the vital aspect of cultural context: on the presence of notions about the power of the indigenous deities of forests and villages - alongside the forms of Buddhist worship.
+The unbroken existence of interpenetrating parallel worlds is confirmed archaeologically (and, in Hinduism, also ethnographically).
 The sacred edifice in which Asoka found himself could, according to the authors of the text, belong to one of the indigenous peoples and be guarded by their protective, apotropaic spells (similarly to the Nagas' mound, which resisted, successfully, the attempts to dig it up?69).
 Unable to overpower the threatening wheel, the king calls his servants, the Yakkhas.
 It was only when their spirit-medium rites70 proved ineffective that the king received help from Indra (Sakka) and his messenger (Vissakamma).

-In recalling supernatural beings, pre-Buddhist guardian deities, 71 one can see a deliberate stylization: the location of the great Asoka in the area of Buddhist cosmology as a central figure, referring in this role to the Vedic myth of Indra as the guardian of the Elixir of Immortality.
-However, it is worth paying attention to the elements of formal, as it were court titulature appearing in the text.
-It refers to Indra as the 'Lord of the Deities' ($deva-r\bar{a}j\bar{a}$), to Asoka, as the emperor - using terms to which the Buddha alone is entitled - as the 'Lord of the Universal Law', or 'Universal Lord' ($dhamma-r\bar{a}j\bar{a}$).
-Indra has a subordinate relationship with the representatives of human authority: contrary to Lamotte's claim that 'The gods... surround the Buddha rather than serve him', 74
+In recalling supernatural beings, pre-Buddhist guardian deities,71 one can see a deliberate stylization: the location of the great Asoka in the area of Buddhist cosmology as a central figure, referring in this role to the Vedic myth of Indra as the guardian of the Elixir of Immortality.72 However, it is worth paying attention to the elements of formal, as it were court titulature appearing in the text.
+It refers to Indra as the 'Lord of the Deities' (deva-rājā), to Asoka, as the emperor - using terms to which the Buddha alone is entitled - as the 'Lord of the Universal Law', or 'Universal Lord' (dhamma-rājā).73 Indra has a subordinate relationship with the representatives of human authority: contrary to Lamotte's claim that 'The gods... surround the Buddha rather than serve him',74